 According to Harvard Business Review, up to 95% of new products fail to meet expectations.
 This is why it’s essential to have a well-thought-out go-to-market strategy that considers various factors such as market research, target audience, competition, pricing, distribution, and marketing.

-This blog discusses what go-to-market strategy is about and how to formulate a product launch and go-to-market strategy.
+This blog discusses a go-to-market strategy and how to formulate a product launch and go-to-market strategy.

 A go-to-market (GTM) is a comprehensive plan that outlines how a product engineering company will bring its products or services to the market, acquire customers, and generate revenue.

-A GTM strategy typically involves identifying target customers, developing a unique value proposition, setting pricing and promotion strategies, and outlining sales and distribution channels.
+A go-to-market strategy typically involves identifying target customers, developing a unique value proposition, setting pricing and promotion strategies, and outlining sales and distribution channels.
 The system also includes tactics for creating brand awareness, generating leads, and converting prospects into paying customers.
+Here’s a go-to-market strategy example:

 A go-to-market strategy is a roadmap for launching a new product or service or expanding an existing one into new markets.
 It helps companies maximize their market potential, minimize risks, and gain a competitive edge by aligning their business objectives with customer needs and preferences.